Committees, Boards & Governance

 The Finance and Audit Committee will also endorse the yearly operating budget in May each year and after meeting with the audit partner from Pitcher Partners, they will endorse the yearly 30 June statutory financial statements to the Board for their approval.

 The operation and membership of the VACC Investment Committee is regulated by Clause 31 of the VACC Constitution and Rules.

-The VACC Investment Committee comprises three members of the VACC Executive Board, who are appointed to the Board for terms not exceeding two years.
+The VACC Investment Committee comprises three members of the VACC Executive Board, who are appointed to the Board for terms not exceeding four years.